TheOdinProject/curriculum/ruby/computer_science/project_linked_lists.md

 Let's test out the Linked List you made!

-1. Create a `main.rb` file and make sure it inherits the file containing `LinkedList`.
+1. Create a `main.rb` file and make sure it requires the file containing `LinkedList`.
 This is where we'll test the list.

 1. Create an instance of `LinkedList` and populate it with nodes: